Motin Sweets and Masala

 When was Motin Sweets and Masala last inspected?

-The most recent health inspection at Motin Sweets and Masala on file is from Jan 16, 2026.
-The public record contains two inspections in total.
+The most recent health inspection at Motin Sweets and Masala on file is from Apr 26, 2026.
+The public record contains three inspections in total.

 What is the most common violation at Motin Sweets and Masala?

-Across the inspection record, filth flies or food/refuse/sewage associated with (FRSA) flies has been cited two times, more than any other issue at Motin Sweets and Masala.
+Across the inspection record, “hot TCS food item not held at or above 140 °F” has been cited three times, more than any other issue at Motin Sweets and Masala.

 How does Motin Sweets and Masala compare to other restaurants in Queens?